grace-plugins/grace-view-components/README.md

 <vc:render component="button" name="View Components" cssClasses="btn-success" icon="star" />

 // Custom namespace for components supports in 0.0.2
+// I'm sorry, it's not supported by Grails, you can reply and make a request if you are interested, go to https://github.com/grails/grails-gsp/issues/324
 <vc:button type="button" name="Icon Button" cssClasses="btn-primary" icon="box" />

 <vc:card title="My First Component" content="This is the first Card" />